Instar

-An instar (/ˈɪnstɑr/, from the Latin īnstar, "form", "likeness") is a developmental stage of arthropods, such as insects, between each moult (ecdysis), until sexual maturity is reached.
+An instar (/ˈɪnstɑr/, from the Latin īnstar 'form, likeness') is a developmental stage of arthropods, such as insects, which occurs between each moult (ecdysis) until sexual maturity is reached.
 Arthropods must shed the exoskeleton in order to grow or assume a new form.
 Differences between instars can often be seen in altered body proportions, colors, patterns, changes in the number of body segments or head width.
 After shedding their exoskeleton (moulting), the juvenile arthropods continue in their life cycle until they either pupate or moult again.
 The instar period of growth is fixed; however, in some insects, like the salvinia stem-borer moth, the number of instars depends on early larval nutrition.
 Some arthropods can continue to moult after sexual maturity, but the stages between these subsequent moults are generally not called instars.

 For most insect species, an instar is the developmental stage of the larval forms of holometabolous (complete metamorphism) or nymphal forms of hemimetabolous (incomplete metamorphism) insects, but an instar can be any developmental stage including pupa or imago (the adult, which does not moult in insects).